sjiaire/cr-site-natacha/content/rental_apartments/beautiful-nyarutarama.md

 **Apartment for Rent - Nyarutarama**

-Stay in this neat 2-bedroom furnished apartment located on the 1st floor of a brand-new apartment building in an exclusive estate of Nyarutarama nearby Cali Fitness.
+Stay in this neat 2-bedroom furnished apartment located on the 1st floor of a new apartment building in an exclusive estate of Nyarutarama nearby Cali Fitness.
 Nyarutarama is a calm and fancy area with several international schools, bars and restaurants.

 This beautiful residence is bright and airy.
 It has a welcoming lounge, a functional equipped kitchen, a comfortable bedroom and an en suite with a bathtub and a balcony.
 In addition, estate security service is available!